acul009/ControlPanel/README.md

 I'm pretty sure there are Platforms which are by far superior.

-This Project has been abandoned in favor of a new platform based on Nodejs and Angular
+This Project has been abandoned in favor of a new platform based on Nodejs and Angular If you find anything useful or interesting in here, feel free to use it.